-Upfront rebates and incentives will be distributed via check 10 business days after meeting all eligibility requirements, including proof of purchase and installation, and UEVC002 7/2024 Paid for by Eversource and UI Customers connecting your charger or vehicle to the utility's Managed Charging Platform.
+Upfront rebates and incentives will be distributed within 40 business days after meeting all eligibility requirements, including proof of purchase and installation, and connecting your charger or vehicle to the utility's Managed Charging Platform.
+For Eversource, the Customer Support team will reach out if any additional information is needed.
+For the UI Program, ev.energy's Customer Support Team will reach out to you if more information is needed before you application may be approved.

 Participants in Managed Charging will receive ongoing incentives throughout the year.
 Participation incentive payments will be distributed bi-annually in the spring and the fall by Eversource and quarterly by UI.
 UI participants will receive their quarterly incentives within one month of the end of each quarter.
 Participants will be notified of their progress and performance throughout the year.